Streaming Variational Monte Carlo: Experiments

 \subsubsection{Synthetic NASCAR\textsuperscript{\textregistered} Dynamics}

-We test learning dynamics with sparse GP on a synthetic data of which the underlying dynamics follow a recurrent switching linear dynamical systems~\cite{linderman2017bayesian}.
+We test learning dynamics online with sparse GP on a synthetic data of which the underlying dynamics follow a recurrent switching linear dynamical systems~\cite{linderman2017bayesian}.
 The simulated trajectory resembles the NASCAR\textsuperscript{\textregistered} track (Fig.~\ref{fig:nascar}A).
-We train the model with $2000$ observations simulated from $y_t = C x_t + \xi_t$ where $C$ is a $50$-by-$2$ matrix.
+We train the model with $2,000$ observations simulated from $y_t = C x_t + \xi_t$ where $C$ is a $50$-by-$2$ matrix.
 The proposal is defined as $\mathcal{N}(\mu_t, \Sigma_t)$ of which $\mu_t$ and $\Sigma_t$ are linear maps of the concatenation of observation $y_t$ and previous state $x_{t-1}^i$.
-We use 50 particles and squared exponential (SE) kernel for GP.
+We use 50 particles, squared exponential (SE) kernel and 20 inducing points for GP and 1E-4 learning rate.
+We also run a SVMC (with the same setting on particles and learning rate as the former) with MLP (1 hidden layer and 20 hidden units) dynamics for comparison.
+GP dynamics not only estimate the velocity field but also give the uncertainty over the estimate while MLP dynamics is only a point estimate.
 To investigate the learning of dynamics, we control for other factors, i.e. we fix the observation model and other hyper-parameters such as noise variances at their true values.
 (See the details in section~\ref{sec:supp:nascar} of the appendix.)

 Figure~\ref{fig:nascar}A shows the true (blue) and inferred (red) latent states.
 The inference quickly catches up with the true state and stays on the track.
 As the state oscillates on the track, the sparse GP learns a reasonable limit cycle (Fig.~\ref{fig:nascar}F) without seeing much data outside the track.
 The velocity fields in Figure~\ref{fig:nascar}D--F show the gradual improvement in the online learning.
 The $500$-step prediction also shows that the GP captures the dynamics (Fig.~\ref{fig:nascar}B).
 We compare SVMC with Kalman filter in terms of mean squared error (MSE) (Fig.~\ref{fig:nascar}C).
 The transition matrix of the LDS of the Kalman filter (KF) is learned by expectation-maximization which is an offline method, hence not truly online.
 Yet, SVMC performs better than KF after $1000$ steps.